vdesabou/kafka-docker-playground-docs/docs/playground schema derive-schema.md

 # playground schema derive-schema

 🪄 Derive a schema based on payload

+Give it one or more json records, on stdin or with --payload, and it
+works out a schema that covers them all.
+Much faster than writing an
+avro schema by hand, and it handles unions when a field has different
+types across records.

 ## Usage